trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ### Task 2.
 Fetching Slots from the DAL

 DAL is enabled on Weeklynet (otherwise, the `reveal_dal_parameters` function would not have worked).
-Some slots (typically the at index 0 and 28) are used for running regression tests, as witnessed by Explorus’ [dedicated page](https://beta.explorus.io/dal) to see the state (absent, published, attested).
+Some slots (typically the ones at index 0, 30, and 31) are used for running regression tests, as witnessed by Explorus’ [dedicated page](https://beta.explorus.io/dal) to see the state (absent, published, attested).